 The quantization settings do not need to be kept static.
 Instead, a static temporal quantizer structure shall be used.
 The quantizer may then be adjusted within a frame as a function of the local, average luma value and/or the local, average chroma value.
 A one-time change of the temporal quantizer structure is also allowed to meet the target bit rate.
 If either a local adjustment or a one-time change is used, a description of the adjustment scheme shall be provided in the descriptive document submission.

+A colour volume transform within the YCbCr 4:2:0 sample domain may be performed on the input video signal prior to coding, and an inverse of the colour volume transform may be performed on the signal after decoding.
+A colour volume transform modifies a luma or chroma sample at a relative location in the picture based only on the value of the luma or chroma sample and on the value of other component samples located at the same or closest relative location.
+The colour volume transform should be kept static within a frame and sequence.
+The use of a colour volume transform for the purpose of rate allocation or denoising is discouraged.
+If a colour volume transform is used, a description of the transform shall be provided in the descriptive document submission.
+Respondents are additionally asked to provide descriptions of any multi-pass processing and any dynamic change in the colour volume transform.

 Submissions shall be made for the test cases (combinations of classes and constraint sets) as listed in Table 5.